OfficeDev/office-js-docs-pr/docs/onenote/onenote-add-ins-programming-overview.md

 ## Using the JavaScript API

-Add-ins use the Configure your Office Add-in to use a shared runtime context of the Office application to access the JavaScript API.
+Add-ins use the runtime context of the Office application to access the JavaScript API.
 The API has two layers:

 - A **application-specific API** for OneNote-specific operations, accessed through the `Application` object.
 - A **Common API** that's shared across Office applications, accessed through the `Document` object.